nuta/hypervisor-in-1000-lines/website/en/02-boot.md

 >
 > If you're familiar with bare-metal programming in Rust, you might be wondering *"stable? not nightly?"*.
 >
-> And the answer is ... yes, we will use stable toolchain.
-Bare-metal Rust used to require nightly unstable features, but thanks to the Rust team's effort, everything we need is now stabilized.
-Yay!
+> And the answer is ... yes, you can use stable toolchain!
+Bare-metal Rust used to require nightly unstable features, but thanks to the Rust team's effort, everything we need is already stabilized.

 ## Minimal boot code

 Finally we can write some Rust code.
-Unfrotunately, we don't have a way to print anything yet, so let it be an infinite loop for now:
+Unfortunately, we don't have a way to print anything yet, so let it be an infinite loop for now:

 ```rs [src/main.rs]
 #![no_std]